zuhayr-syed/Weather-Location/README.md

 • Parsed JSON weather data provided by the OpenWeatherMap API to make calls to a RESTFUL API

-• Implemented images to change the application’s background to either warm or cold, depending on the temperature
+• Implemented dynamic background images, chosen based on the temperature of a given location

+    - displays an image for warm temperature and another image for cold temperature

 • Built a front-end user interface which displays the location, current date, and weather using React, HTML, and CSS